Epol/Apple: Production

 The series' headwriter is Sarah Fernando Lumba.
 One of the episode directors is Rene Guidote, who has also directed Sine'skwela, Bayani, Pahina and other educational series made by ABS-CBN Foundation.

-As with other educational television programs from the ABS-CBN Foundation and DECS, a single episode of Epol/Apple took between three to nine months to make from conception to approval.
+As with other educational television programs from the ABS-CBN Foundation and DECS, a single episode of Epol/Apple took between three and nine months to make from conception to approval.

-In 2001, Bodjie Pascua as Luis replaced Audie Gemora as Miguel while Emman Abeleda, Marick Dacanay and Toots Javellana were retained from the 1st Incarnation of the series.
+In 2001, Bodjie Pascua as Luis replaced Audie Gemora as Miguel while Emman Abeleda, Marick Dacanay and Toots Javellana were retained from the 1st Season of the series.

 Music

 The "Epol/Apple Theme" was sung by Jim Paredes and Lynn Sherman, with lyrics by Gina Fernandez and music arranged by Paredes.
 The series composers were Noel Argosino and Froilan Malimban, who also provided sound effects for the series.
 The song "Goodbye My Friend" was written by headwriter Sarah Fernando Lumba and composed by Liezel Anne Tiamzon.

 In the 2002 episode about introductions, the song "What Is Your Name?" was written by Libay Linsangan-Cantor and arranged by Tiamzon.
 In the first episode about ownership, the song "Is That Your __?" was written by Dang Bagas and arranged by Mike Mella, while in the second episode about ownership, the song "Are Those Your Toys __?" was written by Divine Love Salvador and also arranged by Mella.